griffinbank/griffin-postman/README.md

 In your Postman workspace, click `Import`, then you can choose to either download our [collection JSON file](./postman_collection.json) and select it as a file, or copy its contents and import as 'raw text'.

+You can also import using the [direct link](https://raw.githubusercontent.com/griffinbank/griffin-postman/main/postman_collection.json) to the collection.

 ## Set your API key

 Once you have your API key, set it as an [environment variable](https://learning.postman.com/docs/sending-requests/variables/) named `griffin-api-key`, within your workspace.